COVID-19: Home to school transport

 We're experiencing a high volume of phone calls about school transport.
 If you’re trying to get through, please be aware there may be a wait, but we're working through the calls and will be with you as soon as possible.

-As schools re-open in September 2020, we are following government guidance on how your child can get to and from their school.
+As schools re-open from 8 March, we are continuing to follow government guidance on how your child can get to and from their school.

 Pupils should, wherever possible, avoid public transport (including school transport) and:

 If your child is eligible for home to school transport assistance and normally travels on a school bus, coach or taxis, but you are planning to drive them to and from school instead, we can refund you for the mileage you use.

 Reimbursements are calculated on the distance between your home and your child’s school at a rate of 36p per mile for four journeys a day (i.e. a return journey in the morning and the afternoon).

 - download the application form (PDF) (you'll need to get Adobe Acrobat Reader to fill this in)

 - print the form out, as it must be physically signed, not digitally, to prevent rejection

 - return it to your child’s school every month, either by post or in person (following current guidelines)